lamhq/tech-notes/pages/devops/aws/39-machine-learning/5-fraud-detector.md

 An AWS AI service that is built to **detect fraud in your data**.
 Create a fraud detection machine learning model that is based on your data.
 You can also quickly automate this process.

-Look for scenarios where you are asked to build a fraud detection machine learning model that is highly customized based on your data.
+Useful when you are asked to build a fraud detection machine learning model that is highly customized based on your data.

 ## Use cases